-starring: John F. Goff, Steve Vincent and Douglas Gudbye
+Starring: John F. Goff, Steve Vincent and Douglas Gudbye

-In a short running time of 74 minutes, this low-brow garbage of a proto-slasher had two fat cops going through night after night solving a string of murders involving teenagers at a local drive-in.
+In a short running time of 74 minutes, this low-brow garbage of a proto-slasher have two fat cops going through night after night solving a string of murders involving teenagers at a local drive-in.
 The victims are stabbed, decapitated and impaled with a samurai sword, with no witnesses to question.
 How can these two cops solve a murder with no leads?
-Hell, shouldn't care much, cuz this movie is DRAGGY.
+Hell, shouldn't care much cuz this movie is DRAGGY.

 This is perhaps the shortest review I've written here, but a short running movie deserves a straight opinion.
 I'm not sure whether it's intentionally funny or that the camp value of this film was higher than God buddy Himself, but whatever the rest of the world will make of this, keep me out of it.
 Sorry, mates.
 Gonna trash this.

 1 male beheaded with sword

 1 female had her neck stabbed with sword

 1 male and 1 female skewered together with sword

 1 female found decapitated

 1 male found with throat slit